 Landing in Hanoi might feel a little bit overwhelming for those who have never been to South-East Asia before.
 Some people would find it shocking, for others this place will appear to be absolutely fascinating.
 Undoubtedly, visiting Hanoi, the capital of Vietnam, leaves you with unforgettable memories.
-Westerners would usually associate Hanoi with war and communist regime, which is surely a great part of its history.
-Nevertheless, it offers much more than that.
-The city is full of contrasts indeed, but apart from the buzzing streets and crazy traffic it blossoms with colourful markets, peaceful lakes and stunning wilderness just outside the town.

 Hanoi is actually over one thousand years old, and was home to one of the world`s earliest and highly advanced civilisations – its ancient temples and antique citadels speak for themselves.
 In fact, Emperor Ly Thai To moved the capital to Hanoi in AD 1010, naming the city Thang Long – “The City of the Soaring Dragon”.
-Vietnam`s capital is undisputedly rich in historical sites from all kind of ages, and looking at them, the impact of Vietnamese and Chinese dynasties, followed by European and American occupation, era of Communism, Socialism and even Capitalism is quite obvious.
+Vietnam`s capital is undisputedly rich in historical sites from all kind of ages, and looking at them, the impact of Vietnamese and Chinese dynasties, followed by European and American occupation, the era of Communism, Socialism and even Capitalism is quite obvious.

-The historic highlights – Hanoi Opera House and the St Joseph`s Cathedral are absolutely “must see-s” and the famous Water Puppet Theatre with its picturesque setting on Hoan Kiem Lake should likewise be visited.
+The historic highlights – Hanoi Opera House and the St Joseph`s Cathedral are absolute “must sees” and the famous Water Puppet Theatre with its picturesque setting on Hoan Kiem Lake should likewise be visited.
 Rainy days can be spent in one of the Hanoi` s museums, such as the Ethnological Museum and the Women`s Museum, or the National Museum of Vietnamese History.
 They are very informative and educational and one can learn a lot about different tribes of Vietnam, their history, customs and traditions.
 If you are a fan of art then you might be interested in the Fine Art` s Museum and the Hanoi Art Gallery.

 Those who wish to learn something more about the notorious part of Vietnam`s history (war and battle) do not forget to see the Hoa Lo Prison Museum and the Military History Museum.
 One of the most glorious and very unique places of the town centre is the spectacular Ba Dinh Square and Ho Chi Minh Mausoleum, protected by military guards.
 The Complex was inspired by Lenin`s Mausoleum in Moscow and the embalmed body Ho Chi Minh, who was a president of the former Democratic Republic of Vietnam, is proudly displayed in the central hall.